Questions about …

 - Am I considered a resident of Texas if my job transferred me to Texas?

 - If you or your spouse has been transferred to Texas for the purpose of employment, you and your dependents will be eligible to pay in-state tuition the semester following the point in which you have resided in Texas for 12 consecutive months.
 Documentation of the transfer is required.

 - Who may I contact with further questions about residency?

 New students who have questions about residency should contact the Office of Admissions in the Welcome Center or they may submit questions to firstname.lastname@example.org.
-Former and current students who have completed their first semester should contact the Office of Registration and Academic Records (Registrar) in the Welcome Center or call (713) 743-1010, option 7.
+Former and current students who have completed their first semester should contact the Office of the University Registrar in the Welcome Center or call (713) 743-1010, option 7.

 - Do students have to live on campus?

 - All UH students are welcome to live on campus in our first-rate residence halls, but they aren’t required to.
 They’re also welcome to choose from a wide range of affordable, comfortable apartments in easy walking distance of campus.